Shape Query API

 Define a ShapeQuery

-A shape query definition can be seen as a graph query template which is used to find things that match that graph pattern in the data.
-This allows the user to define properties and property path (nested properties) that need to exists or where the value has to fit a certain condition.
+A shape query definition can be seen as a graph query template used to find things that match that graph pattern in the data.
+This allows the user to define properties and property paths (nested properties) that need to exist or where the value has to fit a certain condition.

-If there is more than one query object we perform a OR query(e.g. in case we need to define the search differently for different objects)
+If there is more than one query object we perform an OR query(e.g. in case we need to define the search differently for different objects)

 Below is a list of currently supported operators.